 Let me start with two thought experiments to drive this point home.

-Scenario 1: Let’s say you are interested in a stock that has declined significantly in the recent months.
+Let’s say you are interested in a stock that has declined significantly in the recent months.
 So much so that at this time, after you have done your research and due diligence, you come to a conclusion that the stock presents a compelling value.
 In fact, you conclude, that this investment is as sure a bet as any one is ever likely to get.
 The market has over done its selling, as it generally does when there is a investor panic.
 This is a classic undervalued stock.

 Let’s also spice it up a little and inject some specifics.
 This company, even though its stock has taken a beating, continues to generate more in free cash flow per year, than its entire market value, even after servicing its debt.
-You look deeper and find that after you clear away all the accounting clutter and GAAP mandated non sense, the stock is priced at about 1 times net earnings per share.
+You look deeper and find that after you clear away all the accounting clutter and GAAP mandated non sense, the stock is priced at about 1 times net earnings per share (earnings per share definition).

 In short, this is a bargain unlike any other.